tariqajyusuf/fidesdocs/pages/fides/community/development/documentation.md

 Other Fides terms, like "Data Category" or "System", should also be capitalized to be clear about the fact that a Fides resource is being referenced.

-> When a System is applied, it is either created or updated through the Fides api.
+> When a System is applied, it is either created or updated through the Fides API.

 > The System model requires a field called `fides_key`.